boyney123/karma-jasmine-seed/README.md

 karma-jasmine-seed
 ==================

-Basic project with 1 JavaScript file and 1 Spec file.
+Out the box setup for Karma.js and Jasmine.js

-Basic setup for jasmine.js and karma.
+Comes with one test file and one production file.